-Little did 26-year-old Art Myers know in 1968 that replicas of his simple shirt would be made and sold in bulk as Halloween costumes after his bowling attire would be immortalized on screen in one of the most popular cult comedies of all time.
+Little did 26-year-old Art Myers know in 1968 that replicas of his simple shirt would be replicated and sold in bulk as Halloween costumes after his bowling attire would be immortalized on screen in one of the most popular cult comedies of all time.
 While you’d be better served to track down a one-of-a-kind vintage bowling shirt of your own, fans dedicated to cribbing the Lebowski look can find replicas of varying quality on Amazon.

 - Yellow polyester short-sleeve bowling shirt with brown front-and-back yoke, plain front, breast pocket (with bowling embroidery and “Art” monogram),

 - Brown-on-cream shadow grid-check plaid cotton knee-length shorts with side pockets